-- 3.8.10 Use Royal Holloway issued or approved encryption solutions to protect the integrity of confidential information that will be transmitted outside of Royal Holloway. - 3.8.11 Information classification requirements - 3.8.12 All users must adhere to any College published information classification system and ensure that appropriate measures are taken to protect information commensurate with its value to the College.
+- 3.9.4.1 Use Royal Holloway issued or approved encryption solutions to protect the integrity of confidential information that will be transmitted outside of Royal Holloway. - 3.9.4.2 Information classification requirements - 3.9.4.3 All users must adhere to any University published information classification system and ensure that appropriate measures are taken to protect information commensurate with its value to the University.

-3.9 User Authentication
+3.10 User Authentication

-- 3.9.1 Users of Royal Information Systems must have an active user ID to access information assets on College networks. - 3.9.2 Information assets that access or store or process sensitive information should authenticate a user's identity and a token in their possession (e.g., password and MFA application) prior to granting access.
+- 3.10.1 Users of Royal Information Systems must have an active user ID to access information assets on University networks. - 3.10.2 Information assets that access or store or process sensitive information should authenticate a user's identity and a token in their possession (e.g., password and MFA application) prior to granting access.

-3.9.3 User Access requests
+3.10.3 User Access requests

-3.9.3.1 Users must request access to technology infrastructure and/or applications required for job responsibilities using College approved access request processes and tools.
+3.10.3.1 Users must request access to technology infrastructure and/or applications required for job responsibilities using University approved access request processes and tools.

-3.9.4 Principle of Least privilege
+3.10.4 Principle of Least privilege

-- 3.9.4.1 Users must not be granted access to technology infrastructure and/or applications that are not required to perform his/her job responsibilities.
-Managers and course tutors are responsible for ensuring their direct reports or students have the appropriate access to systems. - 3.9.4.2 Reviews of user's access to applications and/or technology infrastructure will be performed by Managers at least annually to ensure access is appropriate to perform his/her job responsibilities.
+- 3.10.4.1 Users must not be granted access to technology infrastructure and/or applications that are not required to perform his/her job responsibilities.
+Managers and course tutors are responsible for ensuring their direct reports or students have the appropriate access to systems. - 3.10.4.2 Reviews of user's access to applications and/or technology infrastructure will be performed by Managers at least annually to ensure access is appropriate to perform his/her job responsibilities.

-3.9.5 Segregation of duties
+3.10.5 Segregation of duties

-3.9.5.1 Users must not be granted access to information assets that would allow entitlements to perform job responsibilities that are not compatible with each other (e.g., having the ability to both request and approve a change).
+3.10.5.1 Users must not be granted access to information assets that would allow entitlements to perform job responsibilities that are not compatible with each other (e.g., having the ability to both request and approve a change).

-3.9.6 Password Protection
+3.10.6 Password Protection

-3.9.6.1 Passwords provide a foundational security control to protect access to systems, technology infrastructure, applications and information.
+3.10.6.1Passwords provide a foundational security control to protect access to systems, technology infrastructure, applications and information.
 Consider passwords as Confidential information and adhere to any Published Royal Holloway password requirements.

-3.10 Network Access
+3.11 Network Access

-3.10.1 Royal Holloway wired network access is restricted to authorized users only.
+3.11.1 Royal Holloway wired network access is restricted to authorized users only.
 Users must have a domain user identity to access the network.

-3.10.2 Wireless Access
+3.11.2 Wireless Access

-- 3.10.2.1 Wireless networks are inherently less secure than wired networks.
-Without using any application to support security and privacy, wireless networks should be regarded as being open and not secure. - 3.10.2.2At Royal Holloway University we have chosen not to encrypt our wireless traffic and use application encryption instead (such as HTTPS or SSH). - 3.10.2.3 All users must assess the risks of using the Royal Holloway WI-FI network with sensitive information assets.
+- 3.11.2.1 Wireless networks are inherently less secure than wired networks.
+Without using any application to support security and privacy, wireless networks should be regarded as being open and not secure. - 3.11.2.2 At Royal Holloway University we have chosen not to encrypt our wireless traffic and use application encryption instead (such as HTTPS or SSH).